Bordered Floer Homology of (2,2n)-Torus Link Complement: Introduction

-Bordered Floer homology of three manifold with genus one is related to knot Floer homology.
-In \cite[Chapter 11]{LOT08}, they described an algorithm to recover $\widehat{CFD}(S^3 \backslash \nu(K))$ (with arbitrary framing) from knot Floer homology $CFK^-$.
-This makes it possible to compute Heegaard Floer homology of the surgered manifold by taking $\mathcal{A}_{\infty}$ tensor product with the solid torus. \\
+Bordered Floer homology of a three-manifold with genus one boundary surface is related to knot Floer homology.
+In \cite[Chapter 11]{LOT08}, they described an algorithm to recover $\widehat{CFD}(S^3 \backslash \nu(K))$ (with arbitrary framing) from knot Floer homology $CFK^-(K)$.
+This makes it possible to compute the Heegaard Floer homology of the surgered manifold by taking $\mathcal{A}_{\infty}$-tensor product with the solid torus. \\

 Moreover, Lipshitz, Ozsv\'ath and Thurston have generalized bordered Floer homology to \emph{doubly bordered Floer homology} \cite{LOT11}.
-As the name suggests, this is an invariant associated to a 3-manifold with two boundary components; we get three different types of bimodules, $\widehat{CFDA}$, $\widehat{CFDD}$, and $\widehat{CFAA}$.
-An important example of a manifold with 2 boundary components is $S^3 \backslash \nu(L)$, a complement of a two-component link $L$. \\
+As the name suggests, this is an invariant associated to a three-manifold with two boundary components; we get three different types of bimodules, $\widehat{CFDA}$, $\widehat{CFDD}$, and $\widehat{CFAA}$.
+An important example of a manifold with two boundary components is $S^3 \backslash \nu(L)$, a complement of a two-component link $L$. \\

 In this paper, we give a calculation of $\widehat{CFDD}(S^3 \backslash \nu(L))$, where $L$ is $(2,2n)$-torus link.
-In~\ref{sec:prelim}, we collect the necessary background and notation.
-The actual calculation is in~\ref{sec:main}; the answer is shown in~\ref{fig:26differential}, with the simplified version in~\ref{fig:simplified01}.
-We work with a specific Heegaard diagram and find the generators and the differentials explicitly.
-However, only a few of the differentials can be obtained by a direct examination of their domains; for the remaining differentials, we have to exploit the $A_\infty$ structure of $\widehat{CFAA}$.
-In Section 4, we give several applications of the pairing formula, recovering some known Floer homologies from our calculation, to illustrate and check the result. \\
+For a number of reasons, we mainly focus on the $\widehat{CFDD}$ module.
+First, it is the easiest bimodule to compute since it does not involve any $\mathcal{A}_{\infty}$ structure.
+Second, it is always possible to convert $\widehat{CFDD}$ module to $\widehat{CFDA}$ or $\widehat{CFAA}$, by attaching $\widehat{CFAA}(\mathbb{I})$ module to the left or right side of the $\widehat{CFDD}$ module.
+In Section~\ref{sec:prelim}, we collect the necessary background and notation.
+The actual calculation is in Section~\ref{sec:main}; the answer is shown in Proposition~\ref{thm:main}.
+(See also Figure~\ref{fig:26differential} for a $(2,6)$-torus link case.)
+The simplified version of the answer is in Figure~\ref{fig:simplified01}.
+We work with a specific Heegaard diagram in order to find the generators and differentials of the module explicitly.
+However, only a few of the differentials can be obtained by the direct examination of their domains; for the remaining differentials, we have to exploit the $A_\infty$-structure of $\widehat{CFAA}$.
+In Section~\ref{sec:example}, we give several applications of the pairing formula, recovering some known Floer homologies from our calculation, to illustrate and check the result. \\